 Calculating the MIP of the system,

-This subsystem has a \(\Phi\) value of 0.15533, and the MIP cuts the connections from \(AE\) to \(B\).
-Investigating the concepts in both the partitioned and unpartitioned constellations,
+we see that this subsystem has a \(\Phi\) value of 0.15533, and the MIP cuts the connections from \(AE\) to \(B\).
+Investigating the concepts in both the partitioned and unpartitioned cause-effect structures,

-The partitioned constellation has mechanisms \(A\), \(B\) and \(AB\) but with \(\sum\varphi = 0.630953\).
-There are the same number of concepts in both constellations, over the same mechanisms; however, the partitioned constellation has a greater \(\varphi\) value for the concept \(AB\), resulting in an overall greater \(\sum\varphi\) for the partitioned constellation.
+The partitioned cause-effect structure has mechanisms \(A\), \(B\) and \(AB\) but with \(\sum\varphi = 0.630953\).
+There are the same number of concepts in both cause-effect structures, over the same mechanisms; however, the partitioned cause-effect structure has a greater \(\varphi\) value for the concept \(AB\), resulting in an overall greater \(\sum\varphi\) for the partitioned cause-effect structure.